-Typically, your partner is not a professional teacher but just a language learner like you, thus you shouldn’t expect a real lesson, but rather an informal chance to practice conversation and have your mistakes fixed in passing.
+Typically, your partner is not a professional teacher but just a fellow learner like you, thus you shouldn’t expect a real lesson, but rather an informal chance to practice conversation and have your mistakes fixed in passing.
 I do tandems in person or in video chat on Skype.
 On Skype, I recommend that you type what you say because the audio isn’t always clear and that also helps your partner go through your chat log later on.

 It’s hard to find a motivated and skilled partner.
-I was lucky have a Chinese language partner with whom I could practice on Skype 2-3 times a week for a year, and we still keep in touch.
-With Korean I was less fortunate, but I still managed to have occasional video chats with different people.
+I was lucky to have a Chinese language partner with whom I could practice on Skype 2-3 times a week for a year, and we still keep in touch.
+With Korean, I was less fortunate, but I still managed to have occasional video chats with different people.

 To keep myself motivated, I only study with charming female native speakers.
 You might have other kinds of motivation.
-In any case, these are characteristics that I look for in a language teacher:
+In any case, these are characteristics that I look for in a teacher: